I get it, picking the right surfskate is a challenge.

 - Wheel characteristics

 You now have a better idea about choosing your surfskate.
 Keep in mind it comes down to your riding style.
-The best solution is if you can actually test before you buy.
+The best solution is if you can test before you buy.